 - We start with plaintext.
-Something you can read. - We apply a mathematical algorithm to the plaintext. - The algorithm is the cipher. - The plaintext is turned in to ciphertext. - Creating a secure cipher is a difficult process. - The standardization process for AES, the replacement for the aging DES protocol, took 5 years
+Something you can read. - We apply a mathematical algorithm to the plaintext. - The algorithm is the cipher. - The plaintext is turned in to ciphertext. - Almost all ciphers were secret until recently. - Creating a secure cipher is HARD.